opsdroid/opsdroid/docs/configuration.md

 ## Migrate to new configuration layout

 Since version 0.17.0 came out we have migrated to a new configuration layout.
-We will check your configuration and give you a deprecation warning if your configuration is using the old layout.
+We will check your configuration and give you a deprecation warning if your configuration uses the old layout.

 ### What changed